Giuseppe Martucci

 Giuseppe Martucci (/it/; 6 January 1856, in Capua – 1 June 1909, in Naples) was an Italian composer, conductor, pianist and teacher.
 Sometimes called "the Italian Brahms", Martucci was notable among Italian composers of the era in that he dedicated his entire career to absolute music, and wrote no operas.
 As a composer and teacher he was influential in reviving Italian interest in non-operatic music.
-Nevertheless, as a conductor, he did help to introduce Wagner's operas to Italy and also gave important early concerts of English music there.
+Nevertheless, as a conductor, he did help to introduce Wagner's operas to Italy and also gave important early concerts of British music there.

 Career

 Martucci was born at Capua, in Campania.
 He learned the basics of music from his father, Gaetano, who played the trumpet.
 A child prodigy, he played in public on the piano when only eight years old.
 From the age of 11, he was a student at the Naples Conservatory, on the recommendation of professor Beniamino Cesi, the latter being a former student of Sigismond Thalberg.
 From Paolo Serrao, Martucci acquired his initial training in composition; his own composition students later on, when he worked and taught at Bologna, included Ottorino Respighi.

 He died in Naples in 1909.
 His son Paolo, born in Naples in 1883, also became a pianist of note, briefly teaching at the Cincinnati Conservatory.